ppkantorski/Robinaut-Controller/README.md

 /ft_bots/rbn_controller.json
 /ft_bots/rbn_controller_launcher.zsh
 /ft_bots/ngrok_launcher.zsh
+/ft_bots/Helvetica.ttf
 ```
+NOTE: You will need to find and download `Helvetica.ttf` yourself.
 2. Add in your configurations into the .json.
 3. When working with Telegram, be sure to create a group for your Freqtrade bot.
 This group will contain you, your Freqtrade bot, and the controller bot.
 Use the same group chat id for both bots.
 Make sure that the bots are set to "admin" privileges, that you are set to "anonymous", and that history is set to be logged.
 4. Use the `rbn_controller_launcher.zsh` to run the controller on a background screen named `rbn_controller`.